 Today, American families spend countless hours and dollars each year just to file their taxes.
 Under the Tax Cuts and Jobs Act, all of that will change.
 The law takes action to simplify the code so dramatically that 9 out of 10 Americans will be able to file their taxes on a form as simple as a postcard."

-WASHINGTON, D.C. – Ways and Means Committee Chairman Kevin Brady (R-TX) announced today that the Committee will hold a hearing on President Trump’s fiscal year 2019 budget ...
+WASHINGTON, D.C. – House Ways and Means Tax Policy Subcommittee Chairman Vern Buchanan (R-FL) announced today that the Subcommittee will hold a hearing entitled “Post Tax Reform ...